javanhut/harbinger/README.md

 ## Features

-- **Automatic Monitoring**: Polls your Git repository for remote changes
+- **Automatic Monitoring**: Continuously polls your Git repository for remote changes
 - **Smart Notifications**: Get notified when:
   - Your branch is out of sync with remote
   - Remote branch has new commits
   - Potential merge conflicts are detected
+- **Background Processing**: Run monitors in the background with `--detach` flag
 - **Interactive Conflict Resolution**: Terminal-based UI for resolving conflicts
+  - Color-coded conflict sections (yours vs. theirs)
-  - Accept yours or theirs
+  - Accept yours or theirs with one keystroke
   - Edit conflicts in your favorite editor
-  - View only the conflicting sections
+  - Skip files to resolve later
+  - Automatic staging of resolved files
+- **Configurable**: Control automatic vs. manual conflict resolution
 - **Cross-Platform**: Works on macOS, Linux, and Windows

 ## Installation